 This mindset is important to hone because it is the driving component of everything you do within your job.
 It governs your opinions, decisions and actions, and it impacts everyone around you in the work environment.
 Your thought patterns influence your relationship with others, how you achieve your goals and the success of your overall performance.

-Several characteristics make up the ideal leadership mindset.
-Knowing what some of them are and why they are important can help you understand how to develop and improve your own leadership mentality.
+Several characteristics make up the ideal leadership mentality.
+Knowing what some of them are and why they are important can help you understand how to develop and strengthen your own leadership mindset

 Willingness to Face Challenges